aimllifetime/vehicle_detection/writeup_template.md

 I tried various combinations of parameters and different color space.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+#### 1. This is most tricky part and it took lots of time experiment to video to make sure every frame is detected car if it exists.
+The function is in **_find_car_in_image_**

+* this function mainly define where to search the window for cars.
+* mostly focus on the right side of car for the computation purpose since the video has no
+* car on left. it certainly can covers from x_start_stop =[None, None]
+* the strategy used here is for the view far from driver, use small xy_window size, such as:
+* (64, 64), (90, 90) and smaller overlap such as 0.7 or 0.8
+* for the view are close to driver car, use large window size such as (90, 90), (130,130) and (150, 150)
+* the overlap uses bigger overlap so that car can be detect mutiple times.
+The heat threshold > 1 will not mask off the big car.
+* more area is in between x_start_stop[700, 1050] for car is small.
+* x_start_stop[1000, None] for closer car appears bigger on with larger overlap such as 0.8 and 0.9

+The image is read in as RGB and scaled between [0, 1] as the classifier used png image.

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: